 Kettlebells

-The Kettle Gryp is a really intriguing product and that is perfect for a cheap home gym.
+The Kettle Gryp is a really intriguing product that’s perfect for a cheap home gym.
 If you already have some dumbbells laying around, this may be a great option.
 Priced at only $34.95 with free shipping, the price is hard to beat.
 The Kettle Gryp works by latching it around the shaft of a dumbbell.
-The Gryp can hold up to a 55lb dumbbell, and it's made of a durable plastic that from most accounts is capable of handling the demands.
+The Gryp can hold up to a 55lb dumbbell, and it’s made of a durable plastic that from most accounts is capable of handling the demands.

 Cardio/Conditioning